 “But where do you get your protein?”

-Anyone who adopts a plant-based diet or even considers going vegetarian is likely to hear this question with alarming frequency.
+Anyone who adopts a plant-based diet or even considers going vegan or vegetarian is likely to hear this question with alarming frequency.

 You don’t have to look far to see what can sometimes border on something of a protein obsession.
 From protein shakes, bars, and powders to cereals, cookies, and protein-focused diets and meal-delivery services, attention to protein seems to be just about everywhere.